KVSlab/morphMan/docs/source/Miscellaneous.rst

 Landmarking of the internal carotid artery
 ==========================================
-The internal carotid artery can be classified into segments.
-For an *objective* and *reproduceble* maipulation of the segment historically referred to as the carotid siphon, we have implemented two previously published methods for landmarking: Piccinelli et al. (2011) [1]_, and Bogunović et al. (2014) [2]_ (``--algorithm``).
+The internal carotid artery can be classified, or landmarks, into segments.
+For an *objective* and *reproduceble* maipulation of the segment historically referred to as the carotid siphon, we have implemented two previously published methods for landmarking: Piccinelli et al.
+(2011) [1]_, and Bogunović et al. (2014) [2]_ (``--algorithm``).

-Although the algorithms are well described in both articles, neither mention how the centerline is computed, or how the curvature and torsion is derived.
+Although the algorithms are well described in both articles, neither state how the centerlines are computed, or how the curvature and torsion is derived.
 Both algorithms are very sensetive to the input curvature and torision, and are therefore not directly reproduceble.
-In Kjeldsberg 2018 [3]_ there is a a thorough comparison between methods, parameters, and centerline smoothing methods which can help you to choose the corret options for your application.
+In Kjeldsberg 2018 [3]_ there is a a thorough comparison between landmarking algorithms, input parameters, and centerline smoothing methods  which can help you to choose the corret options for your application.

-The script ``automated_landmarking.py`` has three methods for computing the descrete derivatives of the centerline curve, set with (``--curv_method``).
+The script ``automated_landmarking.py`` has three methods for computing the descrete derivatives of the centerline curve, set with ``--curv-method``.

  1. B-Splines (``spine``)
  2. Discrete derivatives (``disc``)
  3. VMTK (``vmtk``)

 To perform landmarking, run the following command::

     python automated_landmarking.py --ifile C0001/surface/model.vtp --algorithm bogunovic --curv_method spline

-This will produce ``landmark_[ALGORITHM]_[CURVMETHOD].particles`` which contains four points defining the interfaces between the segments of the vessel.
+The command will output a file `C0006/surface/landmark_[ALGORITHM]_[CURVMETHOD].particles` which contains four points defining the interfaces between the segments of the vessel.

 .. figure:: landmark.png

-  Figure 4: Landmarked geometry, with interfaces shown as red spheres.
+  Figure 1: Landmarked geometry, with interfaces shown as red spheres.

 .. _compute_alpha_beta: